Participating Connecticut Colleges & Universities

 University of Freiburg International Office

 The University of Heidelberg is nestled between rolling hills, where the Neckar River spills out into the Rhine plane.
-Under the watchful eye of the famous Heidelberg Castle, the university is interspersed throughout the city enjoying a beautiful and historic location.
-Founded in the 14th Century, the University of Heidelberg has a strong tradition in the liberal arts.
-Building on this, the University has taken its place as a leader in the sciences and medicine as well.
-In addition, it has an extensive Deutsch als Fremdsprache program.
+Under the watchful eye of the famous Heidelberg Castle, the university is interspersed throughout the city.
+Founded in the 14th Century, the University of Heidelberg has a strong tradition in the liberal arts and has taken its place as a leader in the sciences and medicine as well.
+It also has an extensive Deutsch als Fremdsprache program.

 University of Heidelberg International Office

-The University of Hohenheim is Stuttgart’s other university.
-Its roots reach back to 1818 with the founding of an agricultural research and teaching institute.
-This institute later became a college of agriculture and a full-fledged university in 1967.
-While emphasis at Hohenheim University remains on the biological and agricultural sciences (including animal science), economics (including business administration), nutritional sciences and communications are well represented.
+The University of Hohenheim is located in Stuttgart, the capital of Baden-Wuerttemberg.
+Its roots date back to 1818 with the founding of an agricultural research and teaching institute which became a college of agriculture and a full-fledged university in 1967.
+While emphasis at the University of Hohenheim remains on the biological and agricultural sciences (including animal science), economics (including business administration), nutritional sciences and communications are other represented specializations.

 University of Hohenheim International Office

-The University of Karlsruhe opened its doors in 1825 as a polytechnic school to 250 students.
+The Karlsruhe Institute of Technology opened its doors in 1825 as a polytechnic school to 250 students.
 With 20,000 students today, it is a major technical university comparable to MIT or California Polytech.
 Karlsruhe offers degrees in 40 different fields.
 Its largest programs are in civil, electrical and mechanical engineering; computer science; and the natural sciences.
 It also has offerings in the humanities and social sciences.